-In today’s super-competitive market, buyers are making their offers stand out by agreeing to ignore minor issues.
-Rather than skipping inspection entirely, though, savvy bidders are modifying the language in their offers, says Katie Severance, an agent with Douglas Elliman in Palm Beach, Florida.
+In today’s low-inventory market, some buyers may want to make their offers stand out by agreeing to ignore minor issues.
+Rather than skipping inspection entirely, though, savvy bidders can modify the language in their offers, says Katie Severance, an agent with Douglas Elliman in Palm Beach, Florida.
 For instance, you might still conduct an inspection but promise the seller that you’ll overlook any single repair valued at less than $500.
 Or you might specify that you’re scouting only for major issues such as mold, radon or a faulty foundation.

-“The buyer hopes to send the message to the seller that they’re not going to nickel-and-dime them,” says Severance, author of “The Brilliant Home Buyer: 101 Tips for Buying a Home in the New Economy.”
+“The buyer hopes to send the message to the seller that they’re not going to nickel-and-dime them,” says Severance, who is also the author of “The Brilliant Home Buyer: 101 Tips for Buying a Home in the New Economy.”

 Home inspection vs. appraisal

 Most people buy a home only once a decade or so, and the details can get confusing.
-Many buyers — particularly first-time buyers — don’t grasp the difference between an inspection and an appraisal, says Christian Adams, a former real estate broker and CEO of Repair Pricer, a company that estimates the cost to repair an inspection’s findings.
+Many buyers — particularly first-time buyers — don’t fully grasp the difference between an inspection and an appraisal, says Christian Adams, a former real estate broker and CEO of Repair Pricer, a company that estimates the cost to repair an inspection’s findings.
 Both require an industry pro to come inspect the property in person, but for different reasons.

-An appraisal, on the other hand, estimates the value of the house by comparing it to similar properties that have recently sold.
-An appraiser might or might not even enter the house.
+An appraisal, on the other hand, estimates the value of the house by assessing its condition and comparing it to similar properties that have recently sold.
 If you’re taking out a mortgage to buy the house, the lender will require an appraisal — it’s a safeguard designed to protect the mortgage company from lending more than the property is worth.
 Lenders typically don’t require inspections, however.

-What else can homebuyers can do to beat out the competition?
+What else can buyers do to beat the competition?

-Buyers are at a disadvantage in today’s seller’s market.
+Buyers need to move strategically in competitive markets.
 If you’re doing battle, or preparing to, here are some tips to help you land a property:

-- Move fast.
-Inventory shortages mean homes are selling quickly.
-Agents say you should be ready to tour properties the moment they hit the market.
-With so many buyers forgoing appraisals and inspections, now is not the time to haggle over minor repairs and other small sticking points.
-The need for speed means many buyers also are making offers before even setting foot inside a property.
+- Move fast: Inventory shortages mean homes might sell quickly, so be ready to tour properties the moment they hit the market.
+If there is a need for speed in your area, now is not the time to haggle over minor repairs and other small sticking points.

-- Make an aggressive offer.
-Historically, a home’s asking price has acted as a ceiling.
-It’s a number that reflects sellers’ aspirations, but not necessarily the reality of the market.
-But in this market, the asking price is often the floor.
-A cash offer usually means fewer contingencies around appraisals, inspections and continued employment, so sellers look at those bids favorably.
+- Make an aggressive offer: Historically, a home’s asking price has acted as a ceiling — it’s a number that reflects sellers’ aspirations, but not necessarily the reality of the market.
+But in very hot markets, the asking price is often the floor.
+If possible, consider making a cash offer, which means no lengthy financing process and is looked on favorably by sellers.